Quantum Steganography via Coherent and Fock State Encoding in an Optical Medium: Mappings for Quantum Steganography

 \subsection{Fock State Methods}

 The scheme for Fock state methods is straightforward and has one clear advantage: Fock states are more easily distinguishable than coherent states, so the communication capacity is higher, although the problem of realizing an arbitrary Fock state in an experimental setting is also more challenging than for coherent states.
+The protocol we will describe requires only the preparation of multiphoton Fock states, and may be done using probabilistic operations such as photon addition.
+As such, it can in principle be done using only single photon sources, single photon detectors, and beam splitters, although when $\Bar{n}$ is high this may become experimentally difficult due to low observation probability.
+It should be noted that in that regime, the coherent state methods described in this paper perform more competitively with the Fock state methods due to the greater ease of distinguishing between different coherent states at a higher amplitude.
 This method, however, requires an encoding system from binary digits to Fock states which depends on the value of $\Bar{n}$, and is described in detail in Section~\ref{sec:encodings} and the Appendix.
 If we are dealing with Fock states in a noiseless channel, the problem is one of translating regular binary strings into binary strings with a certain number of 1s and 0s determined by $\Bar{n}$.
 It is worth noting as an experimental consideration that, in cases where $\Bar{n}$ is low, the weight of the encoded text will be low on average and a sophisticated encoding may not be necessary.
 In cases where $\Bar{n}$ is very large, that may not be the case, and it would require us to define different Fock states as encoding the binary 1 or 0, according to the Boltzmann weights of such Fock states (for example, we might define all states below a certain value of $n$ as belonging to 0, and the others to belong to 1).
-In Section V we will consider a more intermediate case for communication of a message of length $N$ bits and derive bounds on its efficiency.
+In Section~\ref{sec:encodings} we will consider a more intermediate case for communication of a message of length $N$ bits and derive bounds on its efficiency.